City of Brampton Logo

 Project Implementation Phase 2

-Brampton Housing advisory Committee
+Brampton Housing Advisory Committee

 The Brampton Housing Advisory Committee is comprised of housing experts across the GTA and guides the development and implementation of the City’s housing strategy, "Housing Brampton," including advising the City on best practices and innovative approaches.